 (d) Timing and Third Parties.
 We will endeavor to comply with your requests as soon as reasonably possible but please note that changes requested of us are not always effective immediately.
 Additionally, in certain situations, and subject to applicable law, Provider will not be able or obliged to comply with part or all of your individual requests.
 Please note that we have the right to refuse and/or charge a monetary fee for requests which are manifestly unfounded or excessive.
 Unless required by law, we are not responsible of informing third parties with whom we have already shared your information of any changes requested pursuant to this section, or for removing information from or causing information to be removed from the databases or records of such third parties.

-When you visit our Site, we collect usage information sent to us by your computer, mobile, or other access device that tells us how you are using the Site including, but not limited to, video-viewing, site views, key stroke data, mouse movement, scrolling, clicks, and typing (“usage information”).
-We use tracking technologies (including cookies, flash cookies, unique device identifiers, web beacons/GIFs, embedded scripts, e-tags/cache browsers, cross-device tracking) to collect usage information.
+Depending on your country of residence, when you first accessed this Site you may have been prompted to set your cookie setting preferences.
+Your cookie settings will be saved in accordance with privacy laws.
+Otherwise,when you visit our Site, we collect usage information sent to us by your computer, mobile, or other access device that tells us how you are using the Site including, but not limited to, video-viewing, site views, key stroke data, mouse movement, scrolling, clicks, and typing (“usage information”).
+We use tracking technologies (including cookies, unique device identifiers, web beacons/GIFs, embedded scripts, e-tags/cache browsers, cross-device tracking) to collect usage information.
 We can use tracking technologies for a variety of purposes, including: